Optimal designs for identifying effective doses in drug combination studies: Numerical results

-To find $\mathrm{MED}$-optimal designs in practice, we use the Julia package Kirstine.jl~\citep{SandigKirstine}, where we implement~\eqref{MED-crit} and~\eqref{EquTheoremMED1} via a custom design criterion.
-For the measure~$\mu$ we choose a uniform discrete distribution on a finite number of points in~$\mathcal{C}(\theta)$, which we obtain by first evaluating the response function on a grid, and then interpolating the contour lines with the marching squares algorithm~\citep{lorensen-1987-march}.
+To determine $\mathrm{MED}$-optimal designs in practice, we use the Julia package Kirstine.jl~\citep{SandigKirstine}, where we implement~\eqref{MED-crit} and~\eqref{EquTheoremMED1} via a custom design criterion.
+Since this package does not support the generalized inverses that occur in~\eqref{EquTheoremMED2}, we limit our investigation to scenarios where~\eqref{EquTheoremMED1} is applicable.
+Hence the resulting optimal designs always allow for the estimation of the full unknown model parameter.
+For the measure~$\mu$, we choose a uniform discrete distribution on a finite number of points in~$\mathcal{C}(\theta)$, which we obtain by first evaluating the response function on a grid, and then interpolating the contour lines with the marching squares algorithm~\citep{lorensen-1987-march}.
 To verify that a numerically obtained designs is (almost) optimal, we compute the efficiency lower bound~\eqref{eq:elb} obtained in Corollary \ref{corollary-elb} via the maximum of~$\Psi$ over a $101\times101$-point grid on~$\mathcal{Z}$.
 For all considered $\mathrm{MED}$-optimal designs, the corresponding efficiency bound is at least~$0.99$ (see the tabulated designs in the Appendix).
 The subsequent simulations and analyses were performed in R~\citep{RCoreTeam2024}.
 Our code and the computed designs can be found in Zenodo at~\citep{schuermeyer-2025-code-optim}.